Curriculum designed by educators, for educators

-The focus of the new PRISMS PLUS is complete learning cycles, which provide fully integrated experiences that enable students to develop problem-solving, inquiry skills, and a deep, long-lasting understanding of physics concepts.
+The focus of the new PRISMS PLUS is complete learning cycles.
+A complete learning cycle is one that provides fully integrated experiences that enable students to develop not only their problem-solving and inquiry skills but also a deep, long-lasting understanding of physics concepts.

 PRISMS PLUS consists of 44 learning cycles that are divided into the following units:

-Each order will be charged $5 for shipping & handling.
-Purchase orders may be faxed to 319-273-7136 care of Dr. Lawrence Escalada or a check made out to “PRISMS” may be sent to the following address: Dr. Lawrence Escalada Department of Physics #317 Begeman Hall University of Northern Iowa Cedar Falls, IA 50614-0150.
+If you would like to purchase, please send an email to Dr. Lawrence Escalada (firstname.lastname@example.org) indicating that you would like to purchase.
+Purchase orders may be submitted by fax to 319-273-7136 care of Dr. Lawrence Escalada or a check by mail made out to "PRISMS PLUS" may be send to the following address: Dr. Lawrence Escalada, Department of Physics, #317 Begeman Hall, University of Northern Iowa, Cedar Falls, IA 50614-0150.

-For more information about PRISMS PLUS and related professional development opportunities, contact:
+For more information about PRISMS PLUS and/or related professional development opportunities, contact:

 Dr. Lawrence Escalada